vamo89/functional-tetris-js/README.md

 This is the easier way to do TDD, which I recommend doing for this project.

-#### Known Bugs

-- Rotate is not checking collision
-  - Objects get stuck at border when rotated
-  - Weird interaction if rotate near placement

 #### Improvements

 - For user experience